Wozacosta/bayes/readme.md

 ###`classifier.categorize(text)`

 Returns the `category` it thinks `text` belongs to.
 Its judgement is based on what you have taught it with **.learn()**.
+And an array of the categories sorted from most pertinent to less pertinent.
+The returned object is as such :
+{
+    probas,    //--->     [
+                              {proba: logProbaCategoryA, probaH: humanReadableProbaCategoryA},
+                              {proba: logProbaCategoryB, probaH: humanReadableProbaCategoryB}...
+                          ]
+    chosenCategory  //--> the main category bayes thinks the text belongs to.
+As a string }

+probas[0].proba = logarithmic probability of the most pertinent category probas[0].probaH = more human readable mean of comparing categorizations
+                   where 0 is the less likely category and 100 the more likely category.

 ###`classifier.toJson()`